Voskopojë: Destruction and decline

-With the destruction of Moscopole and the birth of Aromanian literature, many Aromanian writers, predominantly those young Aromanians educated in Romanian schools, began to write about Moscopole in a utopian way, with feelings and elements such as love, nostalgia, superstitions, mentalities, emotions and everyday aspects of life being predominant.
+The destruction of Moscopole and the expulsion of Aromanians from the city in 1768 gave rise to the legend of the city, originating comparisons between Moscopole and Jerusalem and potrayals such as a "New Jerusalem", "New Athens" or "Arcadia of the Balkans".
+With the destruction of the city and the birth of Aromanian literature, many Aromanian writers, predominantly those young Aromanians educated in Romanian schools, began to write about Moscopole in a utopian way, with feelings and elements such as love, nostalgia, superstitions, mentalities, emotions and everyday aspects of life being predominant.
 Depression and nostalgia for the city became the main feelings in this Aromanian literary phenomenon.
 Romanian historian Sorin Antohi described the Aromanian elites engaging in this utopic literary discourse about Moscopole as having an exalted feeling of finding of a "magnetic beauty and without any imperfection of a brilliant city" which "evokes a dreamlike image".
 The founder of this Aromanian literary trend was Leon Boga, but it also includes works by Nicolae Constantin Batzaria, Nicolae Caratană, Ion Foti, Kira Mantsu and Nicolae Velo.

 In 1914, Moscopole was part of the Autonomous Republic of Northern Epirus.
-The now village was destroyed again in 1916 during World War I by the marauding Albanian bands of Sali Butka, who set Moscopole on fire and killed a number of local civilians.
+The now village was destroyed again in 1916 during World War I by the Albanian çeta band of Sali Butka, who set Moscopole on fire and killed a number of local civilians.
 Butka is considered among Aromanian circles as a criminal due to this event.
 This incident was followed by the looting of the village's churches by French soldiers belonging to the administration of the Autonomous Province of Korçë.

 During the Greco-Italian War, on 30 November 1940, the town was captured by the advancing Greek forces.
 In April 1941, after the capitulation of Greece, Moscopole returned to Axis control.
 The remaining buildings were razed three times during the partisan warfare of World War II: once by Italian troops and twice by the Albanian nationalist Balli Kombëtar organization.
 Fifteen partisans from Moscopole died during the war.
 In their honor, a lapidar was erected in the village with the names of the partisans engraved.